lludwig010/SEC_Chatbot/README.md

 All packages used are in the requirements.txt file to create a conda environment.

 #  Chatbot Usage - Adding to Vectorized Database
-Calling the Add_To_Database.py script adds pdf documents to the vectorized database to be queried later.
+Using the Add_To_Database.py script adds pdf documents to the vectorized database to be queried later.
 The script supports the following arguments:<br />
 * data_path: path to the data_directory of pddf files to add to vector database<br />
 * chroma_db_name: assigns identification to the vectorized database<br />
 * embedding_function: method utilized for the embedding function for chunking and querying, currently only supports Ollama nomic-text-embedding<br />
 * reset: given the chroma_db_name argument along with it, will remove that database<br />

-A databases.json file exists that updates along with adding or removing files from databases and databases<br />
+A databases.json file exists that updates along with adding or removing files from databases <br />

 #  Chatbot Usage - Prompting chatbot
 The user can use the querey_vector_database.py script to chat with the chatbot.
 The script supports the following arguments:<br />